GowthamAnbu/obsidian-v0/Learning and Creative Work - DO ONLY ActionPotentials and NeuroTransmitters.md

 TODO:
-	1. Rename this file name to TODO all new list(not tag) as takeaways for initils podcast takeaway and later increase scope to life takeaway Export all Chat with chatgpt and claude as PDFs into Obsidian
+	1. Rename this file name to TODO all new list(not tag) as takeaways for initils podcast takeaway and later increase scope to life takeaway - rename 'traits and quirks' to life takeaway - and inside it place the podcast takeaways.
+(Takeaways are like the GOLD you saved in instagram.)
+Export all Chat with chatgpt and claude as PDFs into Obsidian
 	2. TAG - Just create a simple tags for important things
 		1. **Action Potentials**  | Electric Signals **Increase** this by continuous new learning, *Boring* doesn't work here